-Account Based Ticketing used to take years to deliver and cost hundreds of millions, or even billions, to deploy.
-This is no longer the case with Justride’s Account Based Ticketing capabilities.
+Account-Based Ticketing used to take years to deliver and cost tens or hundreds of millions to deploy.
+This is no longer the case with Justride’s Account-Based Ticketing capabilities.

 Contactless bank cards, or Contactless EMV (cEMV), is a secure open-loop token which has been proven to work well to enable Account Based Ticketing.
 There are no barriers to enabling the token to work for the first time of use and as long as adoption is high it removes the need to issue proprietary tickets.

 Global smartphone adoption is significant around the globe making this a great token to use for Account-Based Ticketing.
 Currently the best way to enable a mobile phone to work as a token is via a barcode linked to a stored value account, as barcodes work across all smartphones.

 Smartcards have the benefit of being able to be used by people who may not have a smartphone or contactless bank card.
 They also work well for enabling concessions and entitlements.